Nova Scotia's Signature White Wine

 Since 2011, Nova Scotia wineries have been producing the region’s signature white wine style known as Tidal Bay.
 Tidal Bay is an appellation of origin wine, created by the Winery Association of Nova Scotia (WANS) in the model of fine European wine regions.
-To create a wine labelled as Tidal Bay Not only must the wineries adhere to a long list of production standards and craft their wines from a curated list of varietals each wine but their wines must pass the judgement of a panel of experts to ensure the wine has the characteristic aromas and flavours of the Nova Scotia terroir.
-The wines must be “fresh, crisp, dryish, still, white with a bright, ‘signature Nova Scotia’ aromatic component” and the results have been phenomenal!
+To create a wine labelled as Tidal Bay, not only must the wineries adhere to a long list of production standards and craft their wines from a curated list of varietals, each wine must pass the judgement of a panel of experts to ensure the wine has the characteristic aromas and flavours of Nova Scotia's terroir.
+The wines must be “fresh, crisp, dryish, still, white with a bright, ‘signature Nova Scotia’ aromatic component”, and the results have been phenomenal!

 What’s an Appellation?

-In the wine world the term ‘appellation’ refers to both a geographical boundary and a set of rules governing the production of wines within that region.
-In most New World regions the appellation simply ensures the grapes are sourced from the place indicated on the label.
+In the wine world, the term ‘appellation’ refers to both a geographical boundary and a set of rules governing the production of wines within that region.
+In most New World regions, the appellation simply ensures the grapes are sourced from the place indicated on the label.
 Tidal Bay, like its European counterparts, is much more than simply an assurance of the source of grapes.
-Tidal Bay is governed by a strict rules of production including the grapes allowed to make Tidal Bay and the techniques used to produce it.
+Tidal Bay is governed by a strict set of rules of production including the grapes allowed to make Tidal Bay and the techniques used to produce it.

 The Tidal Bay Judging Process